When young people participate in our programs day after day, we start making long-term impacts on their lives.

 - Those students who reported high levels of engagement in the AfterZone thought more about their future, had better social skills, and demonstrated more positive behavior

-Read the full Public/Private Ventures report here.
+Read the Public/Private Ventures Report Executive Summary here.

 The Graduate Profile of Skills